fjavierlh/front-end-test/README.md

 # front-end-test 📱🛒

-A simple app made with React, that allows view a mobile devices collection, add it to shoping cart and buy them.
+A simple app made with React, that allows view a mobile devices collection and add it to shoping cart.

 ## Project details